Johnny Somali: Career

-Social impact
+Incidents, arrests and convictions

 Japan

-During his travels to Japan, Ismael made anti-Japanese taunts towards locals, which include comments about the bombings of Hiroshima and Nagasaki, and threatened to bomb Japan with nuclear weapons on a train.
+During his travels to Japan, Ismael made anti-Japanese taunts towards locals.
+This includes comments about the bombings of Hiroshima and Nagasaki, such as him going to people and shouting "Hiroshima, Nagasaki — we'll do it again".
 Ismael was occasionally assaulted and called racial slurs by locals who recognized him in public.
 In one incident, he was confronted by an American man for his behavior, leading Ismael to state, "I'm a troll".
 The American man was praised by many people on the internet for his actions, while Ismael claimed to have been drunk at the time and apologized to the man.
-Ismael also harassed Meowko, a Japanese Twitch streamer, which contributed to Ismael's subsequent 72-hour ban by Kick, which came after Ismael had already been permanently banned by Twitch; however, she walked away from him after he bragged that she could be banned if she showed him on her stream, eventually bursting into tears and ending the stream.
+Ismael is also accused of having harassed Meowko, a Japanese Twitch streamer, which contributed to Ismael's subsequent 72-hour ban by Kick (instituted after Ismael had already been permanently banned by Twitch).
+However, she walked away from him after he had bragged that she could be banned if she showed him on her stream, eventually bursting into tears and ending the stream.

-In June 2023, Ismael went to Tokyo Disney Resort and played music with lyrics containing the phrase "atomic bomb" and recorded guests' reactions without their permission.

 In August 2023, Ismael, who was masked, and Jeremiah Dwane Branch, who was recording for him, went into a hotel construction site in Osaka, where he then yelled "Fukushima" at the construction workers.
-After the construction workers kicked them out, Ismael and Branch were both arrested on suspicion of trespassing.
+After the construction workers ejected them from the property, Ismael and Branch were both arrested on suspicion of trespassing.
 In September, they were arrested on the suspicion of conspiracy of obstruction of business when they disrupted a restaurant by playing extremely loud noises and music during business hours.
 He claimed that the reason the music was playing was because of the phone producer, Huawei, who "put a Chinese virus on the phone".
 This was later brought up in court, where the judge found him guilty and stated, "he could've just turned down the volume on his phone".

 On December 19, 2023, Ismael, who had been in custody since his second arrest, appeared at the Osaka District Court on the charge of conspiracy of obstruction of business.
 The charge of trespassing on a construction site was dropped.
 Prosecutors requested that he be fined ¥200,000 (equivalent to US$1,400).
-A verdict of guilt was reached on January 10, 2024.
+A verdict of guilty was announced on January 10, 2024.

 Israel

 On April 5, 2024, he traveled to the Western Wall in Jerusalem, where he began live-streaming.
 He filmed himself attaching images of Harvey Weinstein, Adin Ross, and Jeffrey Epstein to the wall.

 On April 7, 2024, Ismael was detained at a protest in Tel Aviv for sexual harassment of a female police officer.
-After his release 16 minutes later, Ismael went live again on the same day and claimed to have witnessed a mass shooting at a restaurant.
-Ismael justified these actions by stating that his status as an American citizen made the act permissible.
+He was released 16 minutes later, and later that same day, went live again, saying that he had witnessed a mass shooting at a restaurant.
+Ismael justified these actions by stating that his status as an American citizen made them permissible.
 One of the men was seen holding an item, possibly a weapon, but Ismael was not assaulted with it.